 The Triumphal Arch

-Really close to the Village Museum, you will ask yourself if you are still in Bucharest or maybe in Paris.
-The Arch was raised in 1922 and it is indeed a smaller version of the one you will see (or have already seen) in Paris.
-You can climb the staircase up to the top and admire the city from above, especially the split between the green wide park and the area of the home in the Primaverii neighborhood.
+Really close to the Village Museum, you will wonder if you are still in Bucharest or maybe in Paris.
+The Arch was raised in 1922, and it is indeed a smaller version of the one you will see (or have already seen) in Paris.

 Casa Poporului

-Stepping inside the building, inspired by another in the North Korean capital, you will get to see and feel Ceausescu’s megalomania and grandeur desire, the heavy marble walls, the thick expensive rugs, the huge chandeliers are only of the few things that will catch your eye in the many rooms.
+The heavy marble walls, the thick, expensive rugs, and the huge chandeliers are only a few of the things that will catch your eye in the many rooms.

 Book your skip-the-line ticket online and forget about waiting in lines!